 8. Serve immediately topped with some of the beetroot pieces, a scattering of walnuts gently crushed in your palms and a little of the extra gorgonzola, as well as a drizzle of olive oil.
 A little rocket on top is nice at this point to cut through the decadence, but also unnecessary.
 As is the extra Parmigiano or Grana as an additional cheese on top, but for some this is essential.

 I hope you get to enjoy your own little eye-closing moment as you delight in this very pretty and indulgent risotto.

 * Since posting this recipe I have indeed been contacted by two Italians with corrections.
 But are excellent cooks, but also validated why posting a risotto recipe is high risk!
 So, a homemade vegetable broth is also a natural choice instead of 2 litres of water with stock cubes added.
-If you a time-poor and perhaps forgot about the frozen vegetables you’ve been saving for such a stock (oops), cubes are fine!
+If you are time-poor and perhaps forgot about the frozen vegetables you’ve been saving for such a stock (oops), cubes are fine!

 ** Rocket is OPTIONAL.
 One Italian said everything looks good, apart from the salad on top.
 Now, I’m a salad-on-the-side kind of girl, but I wanted this rocket on top because that evening it made sense for my digestion and palette.
 Feel free to ignore the leaves.